czcollier/czcollier.github.com/resume.md

   - Established code review procedure and led code review sessions

   - Designed and built major features for a Web-based SaaS application servicing 30,000+ users across 2,500+ customer organizations.
+    Microservices architecture

-  - Team lead for REST API implementation built to underpin all data access for new product features.
+  - Team lead for REST API implementation serving as an API gateway to unerlying microservices.
 Also exposed to customers and 3rd party add-on developers.

   - Developed a search term suggestion engine that collects terms